A Comparative Evaluation: Bipolar Disorder Vs. Schizophrenia

 People with bipolar II disorder don't experience mania but may experience hypomania, a less severe form of increased energy and productivity, often paired with risky behaviors.
 Another subtype of bipolar disorder, cyclothymic disorder, is characterized by persistent fluctuations between hypomanic and depressive symptoms that do not meet the criteria for another diagnosis.

 Evidence suggests that genetic, neurobiological, and environmental factors contribute to the development of bipolar disorder.
 Individuals with a family history of bipolar disorder or other mood disorders are at an increased risk, highlighting the potential role of hereditary factors.
-Additionally, neurotransmitter levels and brain structure alterations have been implicated in the disorder's pathogenesis.
+Additionally, neurotransmitter levels and brain structure alterations have been implicated in the mental illness' pathogenesis.

 Symptoms of manic and depressive episodes